WeblateOrg/weblate/docs/user/profile.rst

 You can register by following a few simple steps:

 1. Fill out the registration form with your credentials
-2. Activate registration by following in email you receive
+2. Activate registration by following in e-mail you receive
 3. Possibly adjust your profile to choose which languages you know

 .. _dashboard: